Note. This is a dynamic webpage containing a lot of information, and so is best viewed on a desktop/laptop/tablet device.

 Homeschool Enrichment Program Summary

-The Peak News Academy is dedicated to restoring integrity and professionalism in journalism through our comprehensive “Broadcast/Podcast Journalism Homeschool Enrichment Program”, coupled with professional-level internships with The Peak News, to develop the next generation of ethical journalists and broadcasters and help them get their break into professional media.
+The Peak News Academy is dedicated to restoring integrity and professionalism in journalism through our comprehensive “Broadcast and Podcast Journalism Homeschool Enrichment Program", coupled with professional-level internships with The Peak News, to develop the next generation of ethical journalists and broadcasters and help them get their break into professional media.
 By providing media and ethics academic training integrated with practical hands-on career and technical education (CTE) experiences, we empower our students with the tools necessary to be both truth-tellers and watchmen (and watchwomen) for their communities.

 Operated by the nonprofit The Peak News Educational Foundation, our homeschool enrichment program (launching August 2026) will train local youth to be champions of free speech and ethical reporting, to help ensure that our society remains informed, empowered, and free.
 Together, we will make a significant impact on both our young people and the media landscape in the Pikes Peak region....and beyond.